-In the rush to be an agile company that meaninglessly adopts new learning technologies, creates hundreds of new courses, and disseminates them rapidly, we sometimes lose sight of what is really important.
-We forget that training needs to be first and foremost about helping employees solve their day-to-day issues, and then everything else.
+In the rush to be an agile company that meaninglessly adopts new learning technologies, creates hundreds of new courses, and disseminates them rapidly, we sometimes lose sight of what is important.
+We forget that training must first be about helping employees solve their day-to-day issues and then everything else.

-What Is the Concept of Learning in the Flow of Work?
+What Is Learning in the Flow of Work?

-The concept of learning in the flow of work is defined as an employee easily accessing an answer to a question – or a piece of learning material – while working.
-This empowers employees to find the true value of a tool or process without disrupting their workflow and productivity.
+Learning in the flow of work is defined as an employee quickly accessing an answer to a question – or a piece of learning material – while working.
+This empowers employees to find the actual value of a tool or process without disrupting their workflow and productivity.

 Example of Learning in the Flow of Work

-To get a better idea of how learning in the flow of work is accomplished, let’s take a look at a real-life application of the learning model.
-For this use case, let’s imagine a sales organization has recently migrated to Salesforce CRM.
+Let’s look at a real-life application of the learning model to get a better idea of how learning in the flow of work is accomplished.
+Let’s imagine a sales organization has recently migrated to Salesforce CRM for this use case.

-Why Are Organizations Adopting the Learning in the Flow of Work Model?
+Benefits of Adopting a Learning in the Flow of Work Model

 Currently, it takes far too many clicks to find learning content that employees need.
 And the content itself is so tedious and long that the employee’s attention is not retained for long.
 Also, at a time when the average knowledge worker is struggling to set aside time (just five minutes per day) for formal learning, the traditional learning system is quite redundant.

-Owing to inefficiencies in the current training model, employees end up slotting learning into the important-but-not-urgent quadrant of Eisenhower’s 2×2 matrix.
-And they start avoiding traditional corporate learning solutions (such as the learning management systems).
+Due to inefficiencies in the current training model, employees slot learning into the important-but-not-urgent quadrant of Eisenhower’s 2×2 matrix.
+And they start avoiding traditional corporate learning solutions (such as learning management systems).

-As a learning and development professional, the onus ends up falling on you to not just “train” employees but actually create an environment conducive to learning and improved productivity.
+As a learning and development professional, the onus falls on you to not just “train” employees but to create an environment conducive to learning and improved productivity.
 This would mean everything from rewarding employees for teaching others to adopting new learning tools that enable ‘learning in the flow of work’.